emmanuelmartinezs/School_District_Analysis/README.md

 - Analysis Below:

     * Math and reading scores by grade
+        - Math and Reading Scores from Thomas High School 9th Grade set to "nan" and equivalent to 0.
+        - Math and Reading Scores from Thomas High School 9th Grade means all of them failed (set to fail for analysis).
+        - Doing that, the only significantly score affected was minimal in a very small in quantity.
+        - Student count() Before THS Cleanup was: 1635
+        - Student count() After THS Cleanup was: 1174

     * Scores by school spending
+        - Math and Reading Scores from Thomas High School 9th Grade set to "nan" and equivalent to 0.
+        - Math and Reading Scores from Thomas High School 9th Grade means all of them failed (set to fail for analysis).
+        - Doing that, the only significantly score affected was minimal in a very small in quantity.
+        - Student count() Before THS Cleanup was: 1635
+        - Student count() After THS Cleanup was: 1174

     * Scores by school size
+        - Math and Reading Scores from Thomas High School 9th Grade set to "nan" and equivalent to 0.
+        - Math and Reading Scores from Thomas High School 9th Grade means all of them failed (set to fail for analysis).
+        - Doing that, the only significantly score affected was minimal in a very small in quantity.
+        - Student count() Before THS Cleanup was: 1635
+        - Student count() After THS Cleanup was: 1174

     * Scores by school type
+        - Math and Reading Scores from Thomas High School 9th Grade set to "nan" and equivalent to 0.
+        - Math and Reading Scores from Thomas High School 9th Grade means all of them failed (set to fail for analysis).
+        - Doing that, the only significantly score affected was minimal in a very small in quantity.
+        - Student count() Before THS Cleanup was: 1635
+        - Student count() After THS Cleanup was: 1174

 3. **Summary:** Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.